A New Algorithm for Planning and Management of Economies

 We believe that to manage the development of your economy in the decades ahead you will need a planning and management system that compels the region’s operational stakeholders to navigate a continuum of thinking, planning and execution.

 The CELab has been working on a new algorithm for planning and managing community economic development efforts for the last ten years.
-The new algorithm is built around an expanded continuum of steps, a new more practical and comprehensive framework and an automated planning and management calculus that reduces the time and cognitive load of thinking, planning and managing the process.
+The algorithm is built around an expanded continuum of steps, a new more practical and comprehensive framework and an automated planning and management calculus that reduces the time and cognitive load of thinking, planning and managing the process.

 At the end of this process, a community will have clarity and consensus between all key stakeholders on concerted action with a precise blueprint for the creation of a program apparatus designed to achieve their economic goals.